Anlaby Station: Heritage listing

 Anlaby Homestead and the Anlaby Shearing Shed, Slaughterhouse, Shearers' Quarters and Manager's House are both separately listed on the South Australian Heritage Register.

+Woolshed (Shearing Shed)

+The first woolshed at Anlaby was constructed in the early years of the property, possibly in 1841.
+It was a wooden structure demolished in 1871 to make way for a new shed.
+The new stone shed, which measured 85ft by 46ft, was designed by William Gore.
+A German-born immigrant, Johann Friedrich Schramm, won the contract to build the shed, while the work was overseen by the Adelaide-based engineering firm, English & Rees.
+Manager, Henry Morris, placed £1 under the foundation stone on 11 July 1871, and the shed was completed in time for shearing on 15 September 1871.
+A short distance away, the Shearer's Kitchen was constructed by Kapunda-based plasterer and contractor, Peter McLaren, for accommodation and dining.
+In 1871, shearer's consumed the carcasses of eight to nine sheep, between 60 and 70 gallons of tea, and a large quantity of bread.
+A galvanised iron extension shed was added in 1904, and in 1906 mechanised shearing was undertaken for the first time.

-Heritage Gardens
+Heritage gardens

 The 10-acre garden and arboretums at Anlaby contain the largest collection of National Trust registered heritage trees in one location under private ownership in Australia.
 There are 620 specimens, including Australian natives and exotic tree specimens from around the world.

 Some of the most important heritage-listed planting include: